 The Tokyo Imperial Palace is the main residence of the Emperor of Japan and is located in Chiyoda ward of Tokyo.
 It is located in a huge complex with many building and parks.
 Wandering around the grounds one can imagine the lifestyle of the emperor and his family.
 Can you imagine your childhood memories if you grew up in the Imperial Palace?
 Running around the parks, playing hide and seek in the castle, having your own paradise in your backyard.
 Dinner guests that would be other royalty, presidents and other heads of states.
 The place is so full of history that you will forget that you are in the middle of a bustling city.
 You will be lost in thought thinking about the lives of the emperors that occupied the palace since 1868.

 A Tour of the Imperial Palace is not advertised much but is one of the best places to visit in Japan.
 Great views, lots of history, great photo opportunities for sharing your visit to Japan with your friends on Facebook and Instagram.
 A typical tour of the complex would take approximately 90 minutes and it is free of charge.
 It is about a 15-minute walk from the Tokyo Station.
-It is open for tourists from 9:00 am to 5:00 pm.
+The reserved tour is conducted twice a day.
+The start time is 10:00 am and 1:30 pm.
 All you need to do is book the tour through the Imperial Household Agency.

 Imperial Household Agency

 There are many buildings and structures in the Imperial Palace grounds that you can see.
 Most of the administrative buildings are located in the East Garden including the Tokagakudo (Music Hall).
 The Tokagakudo Music Hall was built in commemoration of the Empress Kojun’s 60th birthday in 1963.
 It is an octagon-shaped structure with each of its exterior walls adorned with different designs of mosaic tiles.